The Gemäldegalerie (Paintings Gallery) in Berlin is a top art museum to visit in Germany and one of the best Old Masters collections in the world.

 - 16 paintings by Rembrandt and several more by his workshop and influence circle.

-- 2 paintings by Jan Vermeer.
+- 2 paintings by Johannes Vermeer.

 - Caravaggio’s Amor Victorious — the most scandalous and possibly best-known painting in the museum.